-- Use a ruler or another small object, e.g., a dime, next to the spot to help demonstrate size.
+- Use a ruler or another small object (e.g., a dime) next to the spot to help demonstrate size.

 Your instructions should also include how to submit the photos and/or videos and the correct image size or format.
 It is helpful to have the patient include symptoms, such as itching, burning, pain, or changes in size, shape, or color.

-As with an in-person office visit, obtain adequate diagnostic-quality images and the data necessary for making a diagnosis, differential diagnosis, workup if appropriate, and treatment plan.
+As with an in-person office visit, obtain adequate diagnostic-quality images and the data necessary for making a diagnosis, differential diagnosis, workup (if appropriate), and treatment plan.
 Ensure you have the appropriate lighting when conducting the online exam, particularly with mucosal lesions.

 Be aware of who else may be in the room when talking with a patient.
-Assure the patient that the conversation with the physician is confidential.
+Assure the patient that the conversation with the clinician is confidential.
 To mitigate your own liability, prioritize privacy when determining where you will conduct the patient visit and what your patient will see around you.
-You and the patient should be in private locations.
+You and the patient should both be in private locations.
 Advise the patient of the risks of connecting from public places.

 To help patients feel they are seeing you in a professional setting, wear your ID badge and usual office attire.
 Introduce yourself and use two identifiers to ensure that the patient you are seeing is the patient you are scheduled to see.

 If a technical glitch occurs, call the patient to determine next steps.
 Telephone triage is better than a missed appointment that could lead to a delayed diagnosis.
-Calling the patient with updates to the plan eases the patient’s frustration and can mitigate physician liability.
+Calling the patient with updates to the plan eases the patient’s frustration and can mitigate clinician liability.